TotallyInformation/node-red-contrib-uibuilder/docs/vue-component-handling.md

 ## "Toast" Notifications

+>!
+From uibuilder v5, toasts are also available if Vue/bootstrap-vue are not in use.
+In that case, they present a simple full-screen overlay attached after the `body` element.

 This feature allows you to send a msg with standard properties that will result in a pop-up notification appearing in the front-end user interface.